-We presently expect that our next Annual Meeting of Limited Partners will be held on May 12, 2021.
-Unitholder proposals for inclusion in the proxy materials relating to the 2021 Annual Meeting must be received at our principal executive office at 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas 75219-4541, addressed to our general partner no later than December 7, 2020.
-In accordance with our Partnership Agreement, Unitholders who intend to present a proposal at the 2021 Annual Meeting without inclusion of such proposal in our proxy materials are required to provide notice of such proposal to us no later than March 13, 2021, and Unitholders who intend to nominate a manager for election to the Board of Managers and Advisory Committee are required to provide notice of such proposal to us no later than February 11, 2021.
-If the date of the 2021 Annual Meeting is changed to a different month, we will advise our Unitholders of the new date for the submission of Unitholder proposals in one of our periodic filings with the Securities and Exchange Commission.
+We presently expect that our next Annual Meeting of Limited Partners will be held on May 18, 2022.
+Unitholder proposals for inclusion in the proxy materials relating to the 2022 Annual Meeting must be received at our principal executive office at 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas 75219-4541, addressed to our general partner no later than December 6, 2021.
+In accordance with our Partnership Agreement, Unitholders who intend to present a proposal at the 2022 Annual Meeting without inclusion of such proposal in our proxy materials are required to provide notice of such proposal to us no later than March 19, 2022, and Unitholders who intend to nominate a manager for election to the Board of Managers and Advisory Committee are required to provide notice of such proposal to us no later than morth, we will advise our Unitholders of the new date for the submission of Unitholder proposals in one of our periodic filings with the Securities and Exchange Commission.

-Who should $I \mbox{ contact if } I$ have questions or need assistance voting my units?
+Who should I contact if I have questions or need assistance voting my units?